Electrical Engineering (MSc, 1.5 Years or 3 Semesters)

 - Use the techniques, skills, and modern engineering tools necessary for engineering practice and research;

-- Function and communicate effectively in multi-disciplinary teams.
+- Function and communicate effectively in multidisciplinary teams.

 Course Code | Course Title | ECTS Credits |